Burnham-a/Immersion-Lab/README.md

 - Adding all animation elements from Step2 into the final App.
 - Client App not being able to visualise the model.

+# The Future

+We would like to progress this app, to create more functionality in the viewer for clients, so that they are able to view and interact with our designs in a much better way.

+## License

+This project is licensed under the MIT License.